vga101/gaiasky/docs/User-interface.rst

 links the reference system of the camera to that of the object and thus it moves with it.

+.. hint:: **Lock the camera** so that it stays at the same relative position to the focus object.

 Finally, we can also **lock the orientation** of the camera to that of the focus so that the same transformation matrix is applied to both.

+.. hint:: **Lock the orientation** so that the camera also rotates with the focus.

 Additionally, we can also enable the **crosshair**, which will mark the currently focused object.